1xn/LocalTimeClock/README.md

 5. Upload the modified webpage, along with the necessary script and style files, to your web server.

 6. Access the webpage, and you will see the local time displayed based on the specified time zone.

-**Note:** This script was originally created to display the local office hours on a website hosted on a server located in a different time zone.
-It provides a workaround to accurately show the local time for such scenarios.

 ## Example Page